CZ-NIC/mininterface/docs/Interfaces.md

     number = m.ask_number("Returns number")
 ```

+Or you may use the `get_interface` function to ensure the interface is available.

+::: mininterface.interfaces.get_interface

 # `Mininterface`

 When a GUI is not available (GuiInterface), nor the rich TUI is available (TextualInterface), nor the mere interactive TextInterface is available, the original non-interactive Mininterface is used.
 The ensures the program is still working in cron jobs etc.